Current timestamp: 14/07/2026 00:20:20

 Action taken:

-The neighbourhood team are continuing to patrol the area, both visibly and covert.
+The neighbourhood team are continuing to patrol the area, both overtly and also using covert assets.
 Officers have also been actively disrupting criminal behaviour and targeting known individuals causing ASB through drug and vehicle use.

 • Priority: